sezaras85/Sentient-ai-Dobby-70B/README.md

 # Sentient AI Dobby Discord Bot s

-This is a simple Discord chatbot using Fireworks AI's **Dobby-70B** model.
+This is a simple Discord chatbot using Fireworks AI's **Dobby-70B** model..

 ## Features